rakotomandimby/code-ai.nvim/lua/ai/common-system-instructions.md

 # Final Reminder (Hard Rule)

-- At no point should you ever return partial file contents.
-- Always return the **full content** of any modified or updated file.
+- Always return the **full blocks of code** of any modified or updated file.
+    - Full methods
+    - Full functions
+    - Full "imports" blocks
+    - Full "use" blocks
 - No exceptions: No diffs.
 No code snippets only.
+- Always start with the summary of the task in a Markdown's "header 1" line.